tommcamm/bicocca-lesson-booker/README.md

 ## Description
-This is a proof of concept for using a scraper (selenium) for creating an automatic booking bot for a unimib account, The bot is still very WIP, so it doesen't work
+This is a proof of concept for using a scraper (selenium) for creating an automatic booking bot for a unimib account, The bot is still very WIP, so it doesen't work yet.

 ## Requirements
 In order to use this program you will need the following python dependencies: